Pictures of Week in Latin America & Caribbean Photo Gallery | WTOP News

-This photo gallery highlights some of the most compelling images made or published by Associated Press photographers in Latin America and Caribbean.

-The gallery was curated by AP photojournalist Fernando Llano in Mexico City.
+This photo gallery highlights some of the most compelling images made or published by Associated Press photographers in Latin America and the Caribbean.
+It was curated by AP Photo Editor Tomas Stargardter in Mexico City.

 Follow AP visual journalism: